Frost (British band)

-Frost* are an English neo-prog supergroup, formed in 2004 by Jem Godfrey and members of Arena, Kino, and IQ.
+Frost (stylised as Frost*) are an English neo-prog supergroup, formed in 2004 by Jem Godfrey and members of Arena, Kino, and IQ.
 Frost* released their first studio album, Milliontown, in 2006, before splitting up.
 In 2008, Godfrey reformed Frost*, adding Darwin's Radio vocalist and guitarist, Declan Burke, to the lineup, and released their second album, Experiments in Mass Appeal.
 The band disbanded again in 2011, to reunite later in September, after a brief hiatus.

 Frost* released their third studio album Falling Satellites in 2016 and followed up with their fourth album Day and Age in 2021.
+In 2024, Frost* released their fifth studio album Life in the Wires.

 Band history

 Formation (2004–2005)

 Frost* was formed in September 2004, by songwriter, producer and musician Jem Godfrey - better known for his work creating hits for bands including Atomic Kitten - when he made a decision to return to his own musical past writing and playing progressive music, in the band Freefall.

-After writing and recording material on his own for several months, and listening to a broad selection of contemporary progressive music, Godfrey first approached John Mitchell of Arena, The Urbane and Kino, (and currently lead guitarist and singer for It Bites).
+After writing and recording material on his own for several months, and listening to a broad selection of contemporary progressive music, Godfrey first approached John Mitchell of Arena, The Urbane and Kino, (and later lead guitarist and singer for It Bites until their 2014 hiatus and subsequent disbanding in 2019).
 Mitchell then introduced Godfrey to John Jowitt (also of Arena, and additionally IQ and Jadis), subsequently leading to meeting Andy Edwards (ex Robert Plant and IQ).
 John Boyes, Godfrey's former band-mate in Freefall in the 1990s, and from the band Rook, had already performed significant rhythm guitar work on the early recordings.
 With the lineup in place, recording of the first album was completed during winter 2005.

 When asked in an interview why there is an asterisk next to the band name, Godfrey replied "That is a serving suggestion; if you get to put it on it means 'serve chilled'! or 'may contain nuts'!"